California Poppy

 • For women’s health concerns during menstruation and childbirth

 Traditional preparation methods varied among tribes and regions.
 Some crushed petals and leaves into fine powders for storage.
 Others created soothing infusions by steeping plant material in hot water.
+The Chumash and other California tribes prepared healing poultices for external wounds by mashing fresh plant parts with water.

+Many tribes utilized the entire above-ground portion—flowers, leaves, and tender stems all found purpose.
 Dried flower bundles ensured year-round availability.
-Harvest timing mattered—peak potency occurred during full bloom when flowers displayed their brightest golden color.
+Harvest timing mattered greatly.
+Peak potency occurred during full bloom when flowers displayed their brightest golden color.

 Historical Usage